FLAMME ROUGE

 PROMO CARDS

 A much more interesting card is the Team Trial, which offers special rules for a team time trial stage.
-Now we need a rule to include this one in a Grand Tour, specially if you play solo.
+Now we need a rule to include this one in a Grand Tour, especially if you play solo.
 Hey Asger, how are dummy teams supposed to play the team time trial stages?

 ___________________________________________________________________________________________________________________________________________________